questionmark/TinCan.NET/README.md

 * The tests were updated to .NET core & fixed any broken tests
 * RemoteLRS tests were made async

-Changes done by Nayur Agarwal (myself):
+Changes done by Mayur Agarwal (myself):
 * Fix for Group object type value.
 (If we use group in xAPI statement, it fails because of wrong object type value)
 * Merged all changes from original TinCan.NET repository upto Release 1.3.0.0